Project dates: 2019-2022

 Funder: Department for Education, with support from the Department for Environment, Food & Rural Affairs and Natural England

-Despite disruptions to education over the last year, the Nature Friendly Schools project has worked with 90 schools, enabling 16,000 pupils to benefit from learning in nature, training 500 teachers in outdoor learning and supporting pupil’s mental health – and transforming 30 school grounds.
+Despite disruptions to education over the first year of the project, Nature Friendly Schools worked with 90 schools, enabling 16,000 pupils to benefit from learning in nature, trained 500 teachers in outdoor learning and supporting pupil’s mental health – and transforming 30 school grounds.

 “Nature Friendly Schools has been transformative for our pupils and our school.
 Every class now spends at least an hour learning outside each day in our forest school area, which is brilliant for the children.
 Their senses come alive, encouraging creativity and confidence.
 After the year children have had – much of the time being stuck at home and away from their peers – learning and playing together in nature isn’t just helpful – it’s essential.”Stephanie Dowley, Headteacher at John Randall Primary in Telford

 Burlington Junior School in Yorkshire renovated a neglected pond and held classes in nearby woodland as part of their participation in Nature Friendly Schools.
 Teacher Matthew Clark, who led the project, said many students came out of their shell when learning outside.
 He said:

 “Some pupils don’t get talk about their feelings at home, while others feel hemmed in inside a classroom.
 Being outdoors gives them the opportunity to think and feel and express themselves in different ways.”

 “Nature Friendly Schools has been so beneficial for our pupils and our school.
 Many children come into school with different anxieties, but when they’re learning outside, they are present in the moment, and their worries just seem to fade away.
 Being outdoors also works wonders for their creativity and enthusiasm for learning – and improves behaviour as well.
 Learning in nature has become a keystone part of their education.”Kim Leathy, Teacher at Westminster Academy in Blackpool